 The Competitor Playbooks

 Back in Europe, and Beazley has launched a new cyber policy for the marine sector that will protect container ships against being hacked by cyber pirates.
 The insurer’s head of hull and war (now that’s a job title) says it is the risk management that makes the cover so special, and this is one to watch as ships become even more connected.

-Telematics remains a big buzzword in the insurance world, and Munich Re is looking to tap into the market after signing a global deal to integrate The Floow’s data collection, refinery and scoring solutions with Munich Re’s insurance products and actuarial expertise.
+Telematics remains a big buzzword in the insurance ecosystem, and Munich Re is looking to tap into the market after signing a global deal to integrate The Floow’s data collection, refinery, and scoring solutions with Munich Re’s insurance ecosystem products and actuarial expertise.